The definition of success for a William & Mary graduate is doing something you love and doing it well. Very well.

 - Jon Stewart '84 - psychology major, Emmy Award winning comedian and satirist, former host of Comedy Central's The Daily Show

-- Ellen Stofan '83 - geology major, NASA chief scientist
+- Ellen Stofan '83 - geology major, recent NASA chief scientist

 - Mike Tomlin '95 - sociology major, head coach of the Pittsburgh Steelers